HandyOSS/HandyBrowser/README.md

 5. Add native-styled close menu buttons for most linux variants.
 Right now its styled like Ubuntu 16.

+6. Addition auto-updating option so it's easier to upgrade to the latest version of Handy.

 ### HandyBrowser Install FAQS

   - Before running HandyBrowser the first time, make sure you have Docker installed and running [Note you don't need a Docker account, simply just the Docker service so we can install the dependencies for your Handshake node]: